TACC/containers_at_tacc/docs/containerize-your-code/the_dockerfile.rst

 running commands with the RUN instruction.
 In our case, our only dependency was Python3.
 So, we will use a RUN instruction and the Ubuntu package manager (`apt`) to install it.
-Keep in mind that the the `docker build` process cannot handle interactive prompts, so we use the `-y` flag in `apt`.
+Keep in mind that the the `docker build` process cannot handle interactive prompts, so we use the `-y` flag with `apt`.
 We also need to be sure to update our apt packages.
 A typical RUN instruction for an Ubuntu base image may look like: